-Prevent data leakage by anonymizing any Personally Identifiable Information (PII) in all data flows.
+Protect your business by anonymizing any sensitive information in all data flows.

-De-identify sensitive data without a negative impact on marketing, business intelligence, or other vital business functions.
+De-identify sensitive data without a negative impact on vital business functions.

-Introduce data protection by design into your IT infrastructure via powerful Anonymization and Pseudonymization techniques.
+Introduce data protection by design via powerful de-identification techniques.

 TurboCat.io is used by national mobile carriers to de-identify extremely sensitive and personally identifiable information.